-Ordinary meetings shall be called by certified letter, fax, telegram or e-mail and shall be authorised by the signature of the Chairman or of the Secretary or Deputy Secretary by order of the Chairman.
-The call shall be issued at least five days in advance.
+Ordinary meetings shall be called through a letter sent by registered mail, fax, telegram or e-mail, authorized with the signature of the Chairman or that of the Secretary or Deputy Secretary on the instructions of the Chairman.
+The notice of call shall be made at least five days in advance.